darren-gibson/RTTChecker/README.md

 5. **Verify:**
 	- Two endpoints will appear in Google Home:
-	  - "CAMBDGE→KNGX Train Status" (or your override) – Mode Select with one of 5 modes
+	  - "CAMBDGE-KNGX Train Status" (or your override) – Mode Select with one of 5 modes
-	  - "CAMBDGE→KNGX Train Delay" (or your override) – Temperature Sensor showing numeric delay
+	  - "CAMBDGE-KNGX Train Delay" (or your override) – Temperature Sensor showing numeric delay
 	- Temperature value equals minutes of delay (negative = early, zero = on time)
 	- Values update automatically every minute
 	- Devices are read-only (status comes from RTT updates)